waters breaking in pregnancy

 FAQS AT A GLANCE

-Usually, your waters will break during labour.
-You may feel a slow leak or a sudden gush of water.
-The fluid that is released when your waters break is usually clear or pink in colour, but sometimes it can become yellow or green due to your baby passing their first poo (meconium) inside the sac.
-You will continue to leak this liquid until your baby is born.
+You may feel a slow leak or a sudden gush of fluid.
+It is usually clear or pink, but it can be yellow or green if your baby has passed meconium.
+You may keep leaking fluid until your baby is born.

 The Bottom Line